 If you think that using face oil as part of your skincare routine will clog your pores and make you break out, then think again.
 Face oils can be a great moisturizing addition to your routine and have the added benefit of being natural skin care ingredients that deliver vitamins, essential fatty acids and antioxidants to your skin.
+While face oils seem to be a new addition to beauty routines everywhere, they have been used for thousands of years in African and Asian beauty traditionsand have well established skin benefits.
 With everyone from estheticians to Korean skincare enthusiasts recommending face oils, maybe it’s time for you to check them out.

 People with oily skin are most skeptical of the suggestion to put oil on your face.
 However, using face oils can have the unexpected effect of reducing your oil production.
 Jojoba oil is very good for oily skin because its structure is very similar to your own natural sebum.
 As a result, it does not clog pores, and reduces over-production of oil because your skin is already oil balanced with the jojoba oil.

 Oils can be applied on top of moisturizers to help seal the skin to keep it hydrated.
 Products made with hyaluronic acid and glycerin attract water to your skin.
 Then, when you pat a few drops of oil on top of those products, your skin is sealed and those products are better able to penetrate and hydrate your skin.

 Natural oils are rich in calming antioxidants and essential fatty acids.
 For example, rosehip oil has high levels of antioxidant Vitamin C plus omega-3 and omega-6 fatty acids.
 These combine to make it an excellent calming oil that reduces irritation, helps fade dark marks and helps with healing.